New Big Money Means Cytokinetics Incorporated (CYTK) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -4.76% loss in the last 1 month and extending the period to 3 months gives it a 22.90%, and is -0.08% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.71% over the week and 5.45% over the month.
+The stock witnessed a 6.83% loss in the last 1 month and extending the period to 3 months gives it a 38.59%, and is 6.49% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.55% over the week and 5.36% over the month.

 Cytokinetics Incorporated (CYTK) Analyst Forecasts